Bruce Brown NBA Preview vs. the Celtics

-Bruce Brown and the rest of the Indiana Pacers will be taking on the Boston Celtics on Saturday at 7:00 PM ET.
+The Indiana Pacers, Bruce Brown included, square off versus the Boston Celtics on Monday at 7:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-If you'd like to make predictions on Brown's performance, we dive into his available prop bets, using stats and trends, below.
+If you'd like to make predictions on Brown's performance, we look at his available prop bets, using stats and trends, below.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.